Dining Club Plans Update! (2019-2020)

 Resident Dining plans are required for all undergraduate students residing in University Housing.
 Students can choose between one of two plans: Standard ($3,500) or Reduced ($3,000).

 Calculated within the cost of each resident plan is a $1350 membership fee per year, covering basic overhead costs associated with dining hall operations and supplies.
 The remaining balance of each plan is applied to Dining Dollars and Flex Dollars.
 Dining Dollars can be used for tax-free, discounted, food purchases in the dining halls on either campus, including school cafeterias and food marts in residence halls.
-Flex Dollars Funds can be used at participating local restaurants (Eden Wok, Mendy's, Tiberias, Chop Chop, Lake Como, Grandma's Pizza, One Stop Kosher, Golan Heights).
+Flex Dollars Funds can be used at participating local restaurants (Eden Wok, Mendy's, Tiberias, Paprika, Chop Chop, Lake Como, Grandma's Pizza, Burgers & Grill, 16 Handles, Golan Heights).

 For members of these plans, all food purchased with Dining Dollars on campus will be at significantly discounted prices because the overhead costs will be already covered by the membership fee.
 All funds are tax free and expire at the end of the spring semester.

 Undergraduate non residents are enrolled in the Non Resident meal plan.
 All funds on this plan may be used in Dining Halls or participating local restaurants.

 • Flex Dollars: $500